f5devcentral/secure-deliver-optimize-genai/docs/class5/class5.rst

 ..  image:: ./_static/class5-oob-01-0.png

-Update AI Guardrails API Tokens in the **aigr-api-secret-olm.yaml** file.
+Update AI Guardrails project API Tokens in the **aigr-api-secret-olm.yaml** file.
+This is the original token created in previous section.

 .. code-block:: bash